-On March 17, 2021, the City Commission authorized the Administration to prepare an RFP for redevelopment of the City-owned parcels into mixed-use structures incorporating Class A office space and public parking facilities.
+On March 17, 2021, via Resolution No. 2021-31617, the City Commission authorized the Administration to prepare an RFP for redevelopment of the City-owned parcels into mixed-use structures incorporating Class A office space and public parking facilities.
 In addition to the three surface lots, the Administration, at the direction of the City Commission, will also include a fourth City-owned parcel adjacent to Lincoln Road that is improved with a multi-story parking structure - the 17th Street Garage.